The stringy geometry of integral cohomology in mirror symmetry

 and whenever $F$ obeys the inclusions $F_1 \subseteq F \subseteq G$, $F^\circ$ also satisfies the same inclusions.
 Thus, the orbifolds by phase symmetries that lead to (2,2) SCFTs with integral $\GUL\times\GUR$ charges come in pairs $F,F^\circ$, and mirror symmetry is the isomorphism $\cA_d/F^\circ \simeq \cA_d/F$.

-We now review the proof of this isomorphism, using the RR Poincar{\'e} polynomials as a proxy for the full partition function of the SCFT.
-The essential step is to establish the identity
+We now review the proof of this isomorphism, using the RR Poincar{\'e} polynomials as a proxy for the full partition function of the SCFT.\footnote{Gepner's results guarantee that the identities established for these generating functions extend to the full partition functions and the SCFT.} The essential step is to establish the identity

 Because $G_0^\ast$ is the quantum symmetry of the orbifold theory $(\cA_d^{\text{orb}})^d$, the Poincar{\'e} polynomial for $ (\cA_d^{\text{orb}})^d/\varphi(F)$ is

 Performing the sum on the elements of $\varphi(F)$ and using~(\ref{eq:Fcircdef}), we see that the only terms with non-zero contributions are those with $\ba,\bb\in F^\circ$, and each non-zero term comes with a multiplicity of $|\varphi(F)|^2$.
 Since $|\varphi(F)| = |G_0|/|F^\circ|$, we obtain